librato/librato-metrics/README.md

     queue = Librato::Metrics::Queue.new
     queue.add :temperature => 32.2

+While symbols are used by convention for metric names, strings will work just as well:

+	queue.add 'myapp.request_time' => 86.7

 If you are tracking measurements over several seconds/minutes, the queue will handle storing measurement time for you (otherwise all metrics will be recorded as measured when they are submitted).

+If you want to specify a time other than queuing time for the measurement:

+	# use a epoch integer
+	queue.add :humidity => {:measure_time => 1336508422, :value => 48.2}

+	# use a Time object to correct for a 5 second delay
+	queue.add :humidity => {:measure_time => Time.now-5, :value => 37.6}

 You can queue multiple metrics at once.
 Here's a gauge (`load`) and a counter (`visits`):